Great Turkish War: Battle of Vienna

-Capturing the city of Vienna had long been a strategic aspiration of the Ottoman Empire, because of its interlocking control over Danubian (Black Sea to Western Europe) southern Europe, and the overland (Eastern Mediterranean to Germany) trade routes.
-During the years preceding this second siege (the first had taken place in 1529), under the auspices of grand viziers from the influential Köprülü family, the Ottoman Empire undertook extensive logistical preparations, including the repair and establishment of roads and bridges leading into the Holy Roman Empire and its logistical centres, as well as the forwarding of ammunition, cannon and other resources from all over the Ottoman Empire to these centres and into the Balkans.
-Since 1679, the plague had been raging in Vienna.
+Capturing Vienna had long been a strategic aspiration of the Ottoman Empire, because of its interlocking control over Danubian (Black Sea to Western Europe) southern Europe, and the overland (Eastern Mediterranean to Germany) trade routes.
+During the years preceding this second siege (the first had taken place in 1529), under the auspices of Grand viziers from the influential Köprülü family, the Ottoman Empire undertook extensive logistical preparations, including the repair and establishment of roads and bridges leading into the Holy Roman Empire and its logistical centres, as well as the forwarding of ammunition, cannon and other resources from all over the Ottoman Empire to these centres and into the Balkans.
+Since 1679, the Great Plague had been ravaging Vienna.

 The main Ottoman army finally laid siege to Vienna on 14 July 1683.
-On the same day, Kara Mustafa sent the traditional demand for surrender to the city.
-Ernst Rüdiger Graf von Starhemberg, leader of the remaining 15,000 troops and 8,700 volunteers with 370 cannon, refused to capitulate.
+On the same day, Kara Mustafa Pasha sent the traditional demand for surrender to the city.
+Ernst Rüdiger Graf von Starhemberg, leader of the garrison of 15,000 troops and 8,700 volunteers with 370 cannon, refused to capitulate.
 Only days before, he had received news of the mass slaughter at Perchtoldsdorf, a town south of Vienna, where the citizens had handed over the keys of the city after having been given a similar choice.
 Siege operations started on 17 July.

 On 6 September, the Poles under John III Sobieski crossed the Danube 30 km north-west of Vienna at Tulln to unite with the Imperial troops and the additional forces from Saxony, Bavaria, Baden, Franconia, and Swabia.
 Louis XIV of France declined to help his Habsburg rival, having just annexed Alsace.
 An alliance between Sobieski and the Emperor Leopold I resulted in the addition of the Polish hussars to the already existing allied army.
 The command of the forces of European allies was entrusted to the Polish king, who had under his command 70,000–80,000 soldiers facing a Turkish army of 150,000.
 Sobieski's courage and remarkable aptitude for command were already known in Europe.

 During early September, the experienced 5,000 Ottoman sappers had repeatedly blown up large portions of the walls between the Burg bastion, the Löbel bastion and the Burg ravelin, creating gaps of about 12m in width.
 The Viennese tried to counter this by digging their own tunnels to intercept the depositing of large amounts of gunpowder in caverns.
 The Ottomans finally managed to occupy the Burg ravelin and the low wall in that area on 8 September.
 Anticipating a breach in the city walls, the remaining Viennese prepared to fight in the inner city.